We Will Find Solutions Together

 Consider the 80/20 rule which says 20% of physicians range from excellent to world class, 80% are good to very good, and the final 20% are poor to criminal.

 Locate the best physicians trained to address your problem; vet them, check academic credentials, experience, affiliations, and reputation.
-And provide you a number of options.
+And provide you with a number of options.

 Discuss and explain the physician's findings, tests performed, and recommendations.